querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 is a powerful tool for merchandisers to fine-tune search results, especially for high-traffic queries.

-The rule definition format is the same for Solr and Elasticsearch with two
+The rule definition format is the same for Solr and Elasticsearch/OpenSearch with two exceptions:
-exceptions:

 * Filters and boostings can optionally be expressed in the syntax of the search engine instead of in the generic Querqy syntax.
-* Very few features are not available in Elasticsearch (yet) which will be mentioned at the feature.
+* Very few features are not available in Elasticsearch/OpenSearch (yet) which will be mentioned at the feature.

 Configuring rules
 =================